Experience Programs Information for Prospective Students

 Ph: (706) 542-5328 Fax: (706) 542-6022

 Students are required to maintain American Heart Association Basic Life Support CPR certification throughout the Doctor of Pharmacy program.
 Incoming students will need to provide evidence of certification by the first day of fall semester classes.
-Opportunities to complete classes at the College of Pharmacy will be available in both early May and just prior to the beginning of Fall semester.
+Opportunities to complete classes at the College of Pharmacy free of charge will be available in mid-August.
 Information on these courses offerings will be sent out to individuals with confirmed acceptance.
 Students may seek out classes on their own as well.
 Suitable courses must include a live practice component and must be American Heart Association Basic Life Support CPR.

 Mandatory Student Health Insurance